Federation for Children with Special Needs Convention

 A closing song tells everyone in the group that our music time is finished and we are transitioning to the next activity.
 We say goodbye to each other in the song structure and then if it’s appropriate we will stand up and move on to the next thing in the music making it a seamless musical transition.
 This is often very helpful and successful in classrooms that have a difficult time transitioning.

 So there you have it, an outline for a 30-45 minute music therapy session.
-If you have questions or comments, please feel free to post them below.
-If you have questions about specific music therapy strategies and ideas that would work for your classroom, please call Meredith Pizzi, MT-BC at 781-665-0700.
+If you have questions about specific music therapy strategies and ideas that would work for your classroom, please call our office at 781-224-3300, or email us at info@romanmusictherapy.com.

 Prerequisites for Music Therapy?